Ensemble Size Classification in Colombian Andean String Music Recordings

 Reliable methods for automatic retrieval of semantic information from large digital music archives can play a critical role in musicological research and musical heritage preservation.
 With the advancement of machine learning techniques, new possibilities for information retrieval in scenarios where ground-truth data is scarce are now available.
-This work investigates the problem of counting the number of instruments in music recordings as a classification task.
-For this purpose, a new data set of Colombian Andean string music was compiled and annotated by expert musicologists.
+This work investigates the problem of ensemble size classification in music recordings.
+For this purpose, a new dataset of Colombian Andean string music was compiled and annotated by musicological experts.
 Different neural network architectures, as well as pre-processing steps and data augmentation techniques were systematically evaluated and optimized.
-The best deep neural network architecture achieved 80.7% file-wise accuracy using only feed forward layers with linear magnitude spectrograms as input representation.
+The best deep neural network architecture achieved 81.5% file-wise mean class accuracy using only feed forward layers with linear magnitude spectrograms as input representation.
 This model will serve as a baseline for future research on ensemble size classification.